 Role in therapy -Several oral anti-allergic compounds have been introduced in some countries for the treatment of mild to moderate allergic asthma.
-These include tranilast, repirinast, tazanolast, pemirolast, ozagrel, celatrodast, amlexanox, and ibudilast.
+These include tranilast, repirinast, tazanolast, pemirolast, ozagrel, seratrodast, amlexanox, and ibudilast.
 In general, their anti-asthma effect appears to be limited101, but studies on the relative efficacy of these compounds are needed before recommendations can be made about their role in the longterm treatment of asthma.
+Side effects -Sedation is a potential side effect of some of these medications.